Housing Office Clerk

 (856) 455-3230 Ext 219

 Monday – Friday 8:30 am to 4:30 pm

 The main work of the Code Enforcement Office is enforcement of the Property Maintenance Code which sets minimum standards for the health, safety, and welfare of the public.
 The code governs conditions in residential dwelling units (owner-occupied and rental), commercial and retail properties, rooming houses, and other habitable space.
 In addition to interior conditions, the Property Maintenance Code also sets standards for exterior conditions on buildings, accessory structures and yards.

-The city's program for property maintenance adopts the BOCA (Building Officials and Code Administrators International, Inc) standards, which covers everything from light and ventilation to maximum occupancy, overgrowth of vegetation, trash, and chipping paint on structures.
+The city's program for property maintenance adopts the 2015 International Property Maintenance Code (IMPC) standards, which covers everything from light and ventilation to maximum occupancy, overgrowth of vegetation, trash, and chipping paint on structures.
 In addition to ensuring compliance with property maintenance codes community-wide, the Code Enforcement Office also handles the registration of rental units, home sales, vacant or abandoned property, and follow-up on property maintenance complaints.